 Written by Jonathan Richter

 Whether you’re a company of one or one thousand, your business process is essential for your success.
 Business processes occur at all levels of your organization, and are important for management, employees, and customers alike.
-These processes might be formalized, implied, or casual, but they are processes all the same!
+They might be formalized, implied, or casual, but they are processes all the same!

 Personally, I found all these terms to be confusing and hard to differentiate.
-To help make these terms and definitions easier to reference and remember, I’ve compiled a list of the top 7 “business process” concepts to know.
+To help make these terms and definitions easier to reference and remember, I’ve compiled a list of the top 7 terms and concepts to know.

 Top 7 Business Process Terms and Concepts to Know (in alphabetical order):

 - Business Process Mapping

 - (BPO) Business Process Outsourcing